![]() |

-The graceful and lyrical music, which brings to mind the clean atmosphere and the serenity of the countryside, characterizes many orchestral works composed by Carl Maria von Weber during his short life.
+| The graceful and lyrical atmosphere of the countryside, so vividly evoked in many orchestral works by Carl Maria von Weber, reflects the composer’s poetic sensitivity throughout his short life. |

 Movements: